athanikos/FootBotStore/README.md

 # Introduction
 This repository contains the Storage and Pipelines part of the FootBallStats project.
-The purpose of the project is to fetch live football data store and analyze.
+The purpose of the project is to fetch live football data for further analysis.

 # Design